Azaima-Asghar/Modeling-Probability-Of-Delinquency/README.md

 ## Weeks 2-3

 Colin used his AWS account, and set up a RDS on a Canada (Central) server.
-The DB, named team7, is postgreSQL, and currently contains three tables.
-The acquisition and performance tables are extracted, cleaned, and slightly transformed from the original Fannie Mae dataset.
+The DB, named team7, is postgreSQL, and currently contains five tables.
+The "acquisition" and "performance" tables are extracted, cleaned, and slightly transformed from the original Fannie Mae dataset.
 The .ipynb code performing this ETL can be found in "Cleaned_Performance_data.ipynb" and "Cleaning Acquisition Data.ipynb".

 The third data table, "merged", is the result of an ETL process in "MergedData.ipynb".
-This is intended to be the data imported and used in the machine learning model.
+This is the table that, as of the week 2 submission, is imported with SQLAlchemy and used as input data when fitting the machine learning model "MachineLearning.ipynb".

+There are two additional tables: "performancemostrecent" and "mergedmostrecent". "performancemostrecent" is a table imported from "full_perf_df.csv", which is created and saved by "MergedData.ipynb".
+The "mergedmostrecent" table is the result of an SQL left join of "acquisition" and "performancemostrecent".
+This should provide the same input data as "merged", while saving some server space.

 ## *Machine Learning Model*